devrandom0/urnetwork-client/README.md

   - `--allow_inbound_local` allow only “local” sources to initiate new inbound TCP connections from the tunnel:
     - 127.0.0.0/8, 169.254.0.0/16, 10/8, 172.16/12, 192.168/16, 100.64/10, and your `--ip_cidr` subnet
   - `--allow_inbound_src=<list>` allow new inbound TCP connections only from the specified IPv4 CIDRs/hosts (comma-separated)
   - Behavior: specifying either flag automatically blocks new inbound TCP SYNs by default, allowing only the listed sources.
+TCP segments without ACK (e.g., unsolicited RST) are also dropped.
 No OS firewall changes are made; filtering happens in userspace.
 - Debug
   - `--debug`, `--stats_interval=<sec>`
   - `--background` run vpn detached and print child PID